rkingett/myblog/content/writing/nonfiction/the-colonization-of-confidence.md

 Brittany laughs.
 It is a musical sound, telling me everything is fine with the world.
 "Honey, I don't want your money.
 Do you know what I've been reading for the last six months?
 AI-generated litRPG novels.
 Thousands of pages of slop.
 I am dying of thirst.
 I am drowning in slop.
 I sit in my booth, and I read sentences that mean nothing, written by nobody, for an algorithm."

 "We never seen a space for recovering prompt writers.
 This is such a cool idea.
 We want to lend our skills.
 We want to help.
 We heard there was grit here," David says.
 His voice is a deep baritone.
-"We heard there were jagged edges.
+"We heard there were unpolished artists.
 We want to read them.
 For free.
 Just let us chew on something real.
 Let us narrate something that's growing into itself."

-"We have plenty of jagged edges," I say.
+"We have plenty of unpolished artists," I say.
 "Welcome to the writer's garden."

 ***